 - 1. Mandate Appropriate Valuation Fundamentals to all Mortgage Lending Entities. - 2.
-Implement New Benchmark Qualifying Rate for Mortgages. - 3.
-Exempt mortgage renewals from the application of the stress test so that Canadians can obtain the most competitive rate possible from Federally Regulated Financial Institutions. - 4.
+Exempt mortgage renewals from the application of the stress test so that Canadians can obtain the most competitive rate possible from Federally Regulated Financial Institutions. - 3.
 Introduce a Renovation Tax Credit.